 Claims arising from credit balances of accounts which could be indemnified both as a covered deposit and as a claim from securities transactions subject to security obligations are to be indemnified as a covered deposit within the framework of deposit protection (article 51 (1) Deposit Guarantee Schemes and Investor Compensation Act).

 Amounts that originate from the reflow from the customer's securities (e.g. dividend income, coupon payments, redemptions or sales proceeds) are secured as a deposit in an account of the customer within the framework of deposit protection up to a maximum payout amount of EUR 100,000.

-Income accruing between the occurrence of the payout event and the disbursement of the secured amount is taken into account within the framework of investor compensation (article 50 (2) Deposit Guarantee Schemes and Investor Compensation Act).
+Income accruing between the occurrence of the payout event and the disbursement of the secured amount is considered within the framework of investor compensation (article 50 (2) Deposit Guarantee Schemes and Investor Compensation Act).

 Please note that article 47 (2) Deposit Guarantee Schemes and Investor Compensation Act excludes certain claims from securities transactions from the coverage within the scope of investor compensation.